Colour Grading Diamonds : How To?

 D, E, and F colour diamonds are considered colourless with D colour showing no trace of colour at all while the E and F colours have the smallest traces of colour visible under magnification.

-G and H colour diamonds are considered near colourless and have some tint of colour which is visible only when the diamond is placed on its side on a white card or surface.
-I and J colours have a slight face-up tint that’s visible when compared to higher colours placed beside them under white light.
+G and H colour diamonds are considered near colourless and have some tint of colour which is visible only when the diamond is placed sideways on a white card or surface.
+I and J colours have a slight face-up tint that’s visible when higher colours are placed beside them under white light.

 Diamond Colour Grading under White Light